Look Ma, No Servers!

 Part 3: No Space Left on Device — Trap

-- The failure — what broke, when, and how it presented
+- The failure — what broke, when, how it presented

-- The investigation — the queries, the metrics, the things we had to build to see what was happening
+- The investigation — the queries and signals we had to build to see what was happening

 - The root cause — the undocumented behavior or hidden constraint